xuehuichao/correction_detector/README.md

 #Correction Detector

-What modifications were made to a sentence?
+Wondering what edits were made to a sentence, and why?
+This server figures that out.

 ![Quickly figuring out what modificatios occured to a sentence.](demo.gif)

-This server figures that out.
 Just send a json-rpc request to it.

 ```sh
 $ curl --data-binary '{"params" : ["This sentence might have contain error.", "This sentence might have some errors."], "id" : 0, "jsonrpc" : "2.0", "method" : "CorrDet"}' -H 'content-type:text/plain;' http://127.0.0.1:8085